COVID-19 information for financial advisers and advice licensees

-- the financial adviser reasonably considers that the client needs this advice due to the economic effects of COVID-19;
+- the financial adviser reasonably considers that the client needs advice due to the adverse economic effects of the COVID-19 pandemic

 - the present advice is in relation to a class of financial product(s) that the client was given advice in relation to previously by the providing entity (or the associated providing entity).